ibexa/documentation-user/docs/publishing.md

     Activate it to remove the previously selected publication date.

     ![Discard Publish Date button in the menu](img/discard_publish_date.png "Discard Publish Date button in the menu")

+    ### Timeline

+    The timeline in Page mode shows all changes that will happen to the Page in the future.

+    [screenshot]

+    You can use the slider to preview what the page will look like at a given time.
+    Use the button on the right of the time to see a list of all upcoming changes.

+    [screenshot]